-Kosovo is a European country covering 10,887.00 km2.
-This makes it the 80th smallest region in the world and slightly larger than Delaware.
+Kosovo is a European country covering 10,887.00 km2. and slightly larger than Delaware.
 Its geographic coordinates are 42 35 N, 21 00 E and Pristina is the capital city.

 The name Kosovo comes from the Serbian word "kos", which means blackbird.

 Its ISO code is XK.

 Kosovo has a mean elevation of 0 m above sea level.